developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the audio replication behavior of of a Zebra Android device.

-- If the value ***Replicate headset audio on built-in speaker*** is chosen, then audio routed to the headset also is routed to the built-in speaker.
-This might be desirable in a situation where the Device User may walk away from a vehicle mounted device and leave his headset in the vehicle while performing some task nearby.
+- If the value ***Replicate headset audio on built-in speaker*** is chosen, audio routed to the headset also is routed to the built-in speaker.
+This might be desirable in a situation where the Device User might walk away from a vehicle mounted device and leave the headset in the vehicle while performing some task nearby.
 If an audible alert is also routed to the built-in speaker, the Device User might still hear it.

-- If the value ***Do not replicate headset audio on built-in speaker*** is chosen, then audio routed to the headset also is routed to the built-in speaker.
+- If the value ***Do not replicate headset audio on built-in speaker*** is chosen, audio routed to the headset also is routed to the built-in speaker.
 This might be desirable in a situation where the device is being used in an area where routing audio to the built-in speaker could be disruptive to others in the area.

 ## Auto Trigger Configuration